madhurw7/lokChain/README.md

 # LokChain

 A simple polling app, which (would) include a very simple blockchain-type system, where all the votes would be stored in blocks, which would be linked through hashes of each block.
 The hashes are calculated using SHA256 algortihm.
 This will be a very basic and very boiled down version of blockchain.
 Decentralisation would not be included.

+Progress: Basic PollsApp is done, included a Proof-of-work type hashing method with very low difficulty (Hash should start with three zeros).
+Integrated Firebase, to count the number of votes.

+WIP: Working on implementing the very basic blockchain.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.6.